ojensen5115/ojensen5115.github.io/_posts/2026-06-21-finally-understanding-kubernetes.md

     kubectl logs nginx-test

-This will show nginx's startup log lines.
+This will show the nginx webserver's startup log lines.

 ## Interact with it

 First, we'll get a shell on our new nginx-pod:

-    kubectl exec -it nginx-test -- /bin/bash
+    kubectl exec -it nginx-test -- sh

-Now that we're in, we can see it working.
+Now that we're in, we can interact with the webserver.
 From inside the pod:

     curl localhost:80